 Are you planning a desk-based qualitative research project, but aren’t sure how to get started?

-This essential book provides all the guidance and advice you will need to complete your project.
-Using two key visual pedagogical tools, the Metaphorical Tent and the Research Triangle, the book shows you how to produce a vibrant and stimulating in-depth qualitative research that draws on high quality data readily available via the internet.
-The book:
+This essential book provides all the guidance and advice you'll need to complete your project.
+Using two key visual pedagogical tools, the Metaphorical Tent and the Research Triangle, the book shows you how to produce vibrant and stimulating in-depth qualitative research that draws on high-quality data readily available via the internet.
+The book

 • takes you through the research process step-by-step, from choosing a topic to writing up conclusions;

 • examines a wide range of written, visual and audio data sources;

 • includes helpful case studies to demonstrate the practical application of concepts.

 Concise, practical and jam-packed with valuable tips, features and examples, this book will enable you to complete a successful desk-based research project you can be proud of.